Pav85/react-weather-app/README.md

 ## Description

 This React application fetches and displays the current weather for a given city using the WeatherAPI.
-It provides a user-friendly interface for entering a city name and retrieving weather information, including temperature, humidity, and weather conditions.
+It also utilizes geolocation to automatically fetch and display the weather for the user's current location, if permission is granted.
+The application provides a user-friendly interface for entering a city name and retrieving weather information, including temperature, humidity, and weather conditions.

 ## Table of Contents